Indigenous Religious Beliefs and Practices in the Philippines

 This feature of Filipino society was carried on even with the presence of the Spaniards in the country.
 These practices about spirits were something Spanish priests tried to eradicate.
 The Spanish told the indigenous Filipinos that these practices were acts of the devil or witches in order to persuade them to give up these practices.
 In the end, however, it was the Filipinos who decided what their religion should be like.

-Basilan is an island province of the Philippines located within the Autonomous Region in Muslim Mindanao (ARMM).
+Nueva Vizcaya is a province of the Republic of the Philippines located in the Cagayan Valley Region in Luzon.

 Rizal is one of the first class provinces of the Philippines located in the CALABARZON region, just 16 kilometers east of Manila.